WebRTC Task Group Charter

 - July 2013: Completion of evaluation of needed work items.

 - August 2013: Re-charter with new work items, based on above evaluation.

 The SIP Forum has appointed Victor Pascual Avila, Oracle, and Gonzalo Salgueiro, Cisco Systems, as the co-chairs for this task group to coordinate the creation of the various activities of the group.
 The various activities are intended to be open to all members—full, academic and participant—as determined by the Task Groups and the Working Group Chairs.

 The WebRTC Task Group will establish various activities as required to support its activities.
 The specific meeting and operational schedule for each activity will be established by the chair.

 WebRTC Task Group Document Repository

-A special WebRTC TG Document repository, which will contain documentation relevant to the work at hand, is located HERE.
+View a special WebRTC TG Document repository, which will contain documentation relevant to the work at hand.

 SIP Forum Announces New WebRTC Interoperability Testing Event